Why become an apprentice?

-An apprenticeship is a job, with training.
+An apprenticeship is a job with training, and is open to everyone who is 16 and over.
 You are employed and paid an initially lower wage to perform a particular role, with an understanding that you will be trained through experience and qualifications to perform the role to a defined standard.
 Your employer will give you tasks to perform, and the training provider will give you the skills to perform those tasks.

 Further information can be found at A Learners Guide to Apprenticeships.

-If you’re looking for an apprenticeship, the first thing you should do is find out which career you are interested in.
+If you’re looking for an apprenticeship, the first thing you should do is find out which job you're interested in.
 There are over 100 different apprenticeships in construction ranging from hands-on things like bricklaying, plastering or flooring to more technical, planning, or supervisory roles.
 If you’re ready to take that journey now, use the Go Construct Careers Explorer to discover roles that might be right for you.

 If you want to know more before starting your journey, then we have a range of career profile videos featuring people doing real jobs, giving you clear information about the role and what they enjoy.